kotlin-orm/ktorm/hexo-docs/source/en/entities-and-column-binding.md

 - For collection types (such as `Set`, `List`, `Map`, etc), the default value is a new created mutable collection of the concrete type.
 - For any other types, the default value is an instance created by its no-args constructor.
 If the constructor doesn't exist, an exception is thrown.

-Moreover, there is a cache mechanism for default values in `EntityImpl`, that ensures a property always returns the same default value instance even if it's called twice or more.
+Moreover, there is a cache mechanism for default values in `EntityImplementation`, that ensures a property always returns the same default value instance even if it's called twice or more.
 This can avoid some counterintuitive bugs.

 ### Non-abstract Members